cziter15/ksIotFrameworkLib/README.md

 ## StopTheWar
 I've recenly switched to PlatformIO as basic endpoint for this library and I'm super-happy with this.
 Amazing support, amazing epxierence!
 I really loved PlatformIO.
-PlatformIO is a Ukrainian project, so I've decided to say something...
+PlatformIO is a Ukrainian project, so I've decided to link their message here...

-War is a non-sense (always, anytime), totally outdated, wrong-way of human beings... waste of our civilization (limited) time, waste of limited resources.
-This lib - ksIotFramework is polish project, please help our brave neighbours (UA) to stop this stupid war, totally unneceessary at this time.
-People should go to be united, not divided at this moment.
-Imperial times are the past, not the future, mister Putin.
-We need to be united (no matter if you are from Russia, Poland, Ukraine, Estionia, USA or Bangladesh), to save the Earth.

 https://community.platformio.org/t/platformio-is-a-ukrainian-project-please-help-us-stop-the-war/26330